gitter-badger/gocompat/README.md

 ## TODO

 A list of things that should be taken care of:
-* Handle methods for structs.
-* Handle interfaces and their methods.
 * Handle nested packages property. `./a/test` is different thank `./b/test`.
 * Handle interface conversion - stricker to more relaxed interface should not break compatibility.